Congo Free State propaganda war: Congo Reform Association

 As Morel's writings stirred public feelings for the "Congo Question" within Great Britain, Parliament created an international commission to investigate.
 Roger Casement, a British Consul to Africa and an acquaintance of Morel, went to the Congo and wrote a report for the British Government.
-Casement interviewed missionaries, natives, riverboat captains, and railroad workers and returned with a report of the most appalling events ever described.
+Casement interviewed missionaries, natives, riverboat captains, and railroad workers and returned with a detailed report of the appalling situation.

-Many considered the report the most damning exposure ever of exploitation in Africa.
-A respected British Consul, chosen by the British Foreign Office, had written the thirty-nine pages of testimony and 23-page index of facts.
 The report produced a profound and widespread feeling in Britain that the administrative system of the Congo State must be reformed.
 The British government commended Casement for his work and knighted him.
 Morel published the Casement Report in The West African Mail.
 Newspapers around the world reported on the Casement Report.

 Casement and Morel met in Dublin to discuss the situation.
 Casement convinced Morel to form an organization to combat Leopold's abuses in the Congo.
 In November 1903, the Congo Reform Association (CRA) emerged.
 Casement put forward £100 as a start up fund.
 Morel went back to Liverpool to begin the new organization.
 He drew inspiration from Conrad's Heart of Darkness, and called it "the most powerful thing ever written on the subject".
 Casement deliberately abstained from attending the launch of the Congo Reform Association at the Philharmonic Hall in Liverpool on March 23, 1904, because he did not want his celebrity to be the only reason people joined.

 The founding manifesto began with an impressive list of names including the African businessman and entrepreneur John Holt, the historian John Morley, the Presbyterian Minister Reverend R. J. Campbell and the Quaker philanthropist W. A. Cadbury of the Cadbury Chocolate Corp.
 Others included four bishops and a dozen influential peers of the realm.

 The manifesto called for "secure just and humane treatment of the inhabitants of the Congo State, and restoration of the rights to the land and of their individual freedom".
 No more than a week later, the Massachusetts Commission for International Justice organized the American branch of the Congo Reform Association with members including Mark Twain, Booker T. Washington, and W. E. B. Du Bois.

 In September 1904, Morel arrived in New York for his American campaign, with a petition entitled The Memorial.
 The memorial contained signatures by all the members of the CRA.
 The purpose of the trip could be explained by Morel's own words during an interview for the New York Herald in 1903.
 When asked by the interviewer "Why America?"
 Morel answered: